floral foam bricks

 You can cut floral foam into any shape you want.
 Or buy it in the form and configuration you’ll need for your floral design.

-Custom shapes available include cones, spheres, crosses, hearts, ribbons, rounds, squares, garlands, and others that will save you time and offer you different design options.
+Custom shapes available include cones, spheres, crosses, hearts, ribbons, rounds, squares, garlands, and others that will save you time and offer different design options.

 Using pre-made shapes is a great way to jumpstart your creativity, but don’t stop there.
 By cutting and shaping your forms, you can create one-of-a-kind floral designs for any occasion.